KQM-git/TCL/characters/cryo/qiqi.md

 * **Fortune-Preserving Talisman** is dynamic and does not snapshot any ATK bonus.
   * The healing scales off Qiqi's ATK, not the active character's ATK.
   * The healing will occur as long as the attack hits, regardless dealing any DMG or not.
+  * The healing has an ICD of approximately 1 second

 {% endtab %}
 {% endtabs %}